Placement Assessment, Florham Campus

-Students' placement in College Writing, and if necessary College Reading, courses is based on their high school GPA and college admission test scores (either the SAT or ACT tests).
+Student placement in College Writing and, if necessary, College Reading courses is based on high school GPA and college admission test scores (either the SAT or ACT tests).
+In the absence of college admission test scores, high school GPA and writing-specific course work are reviewed.
 On the first day of College Writing and College Reading courses, students will be given diagnostic assessments to confirm the accuracy of their course placements.

-We administer Accuplacer Online, which is designed to determine your ability with elementary algebra and college level math.
-The exams are multiple choice format.
-You will begin with Elementary Algebra and you will proceed to College Level Math depending on the Elementary Algebra score.
 The assessments are adaptive, which means that the computer automatically determines the next questions based upon responses to prior questions.
 Sessions are untimed, so you will have sufficient time to think about your desired answer.
-Once that answer has been selected and confirmed, you may not return to it.
+Once an answer has been selected and confirmed, you may not return to it.

 It is important to do your best, as your score indicates the right math course for you to be the most successful in your college education.

-Students can find more information about the math assessment online, with FAQs and interactive online learning tools for Classic Accuplacer assessments of Elementary Algebra and College Level Math.
+Yes.
+Students can find more information about the math assessment online, with FAQs and interactive online learning tools for Next-Generation Accuplacer assessments of QAS and AAF.

-Students with documented disabilities requiring special accommodations for testing must contact Disability Support Services at (973) 443-8079 at least two weeks prior to their scheduled assessment.
+The math assessments are untimed; however, students with documented disabilities requiring other testing accommodations must contact Disability Support Services at 973-443-8079 at least two weeks prior to their scheduled assessment.